 Elvis Costello recorded a memorable single about an aging “Veronica,” inspired by Costello’s grandmother.

 Archie comics gave us Veronica Lodge in 1942.
 She’s something of a poor little rich girl, sometimes arrogant and snobbish.
 Now that the long-running series is succeeding as The CW series Riverdale, the character name is back in the spotlight.
 Camila Mendes plays the part.
-The series debuted in 2017; as of summer 2019, a fourth series is expected in October.
+The series debuted in 2017; a fourth series is expected in early 2021.